LydiaMT/reading-notes/markdown.md

 ### Reading notes for markdowns

-The following is a table of notes from [this] (https://guides.github.com/features/mastering-markdown/) masker-markdown article cheatsheet
+The following is a table of notes from [this] (https://guides.github.com/features/mastering-markdown/) mastering-markdown article cheatsheet

 Topic | Explination